vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/markdown/demo.md

 ### Unordered List

 - Create a list by starting a line with `-`
-- Sub-lists are made by indenting 2 spaces:
+- Make sub-lists by indenting 2 spaces:

   - Marker character change forces new list start: